Corporate social responsibility: US corporations

-The National Association on the Advancement of Colored People (NAACP) through its chief executive officer Derrick Johnson shared the organization's insights on how American corporations can help in the realization of social justice.
+The National Association on the Advancement of Colored People (NAACP), through its chief executive officer Derrick Johnson, shared the organization's insights on how American corporations can help in the realization of social justice.
 According to the article from Yahoo News, the NAACP has been engaged in a crusade for racial justice and economic opportunities during the last 109 years.
 This organization believes all citizens in the United States must be held liable in ensuring democracy works for all people.

+India

+From an Indian perspective, corporate social responsibility is not just about how an organization distributes its profits, but is also about how it generates its revenue.
+Corporate social responsibility is defined as the ethos and practice of discovering, invoking, infusing, evoking, and radiating the human values of 'righteousness' (dharma) and 'love' (Prema) in an organisation's interactions with its stakeholders.
+Stakeholders, in this definition, refers to the organisation's customers, employees, shareholders, society, natural environment, business associates, regulatory agencies, future generations, etc.

+International field policy expert Edmond Fernandes has provided various ways in which Indian companies can increase their investment efficiency and investment sufficiency by integrating social health in all policies.
+Non-government organizations like CHD Group and SEEDS have demonstrated ways in which smart and efficient CSR is possible.